St. John's Cemetery

 (A) No marker, monument or other structure may be erected on a lot until all accrued charges have been paid in full.

-(B) The dimensions and design particulars of a marker, monument or other structure must be submitted in writing to the St. John's Cemetery Board for approval prior to the placing of the marker within the cemetery.
+(B) The dimensions and design particulars of a marker, monument or other structure must be submitted in writing to St. John’s Cemetery manager for approval prior to the placing of the marker within the cemetery.

-(C) No monument may be erected or removed without the knowledge and supervision of the St. John's Cemetery Board Manager.
+(C) No monument may be erected or removed without the knowledge and supervision of the Cemetery Manager.

 (D) No monument work may be delivered to the cemetery until the foundation is completed and the contractor is ready to proceed with the work of erection.